primetang/pyprogressbar/README.md

 ###3.
 Usage

-Use it just link the following code:
+Use it just like the following code:
 ```python
 from pyprogressbar import Bar
 import time